h-griffin/datingapp/README.md

 ## updating user controller
 - allow add photo
-- client neeeds to know id and if it is main
+- client needs to know id and if it is main
 - add extension method to get username faster

 ## testing photo uploading
 - add breakpoint on var result line
-- watch each step as request populates file ingo and cloudinary info
+- watch each step as request populates file into and cloudinary info

-- photos wil lnot get their own route, only see user ohotos at member detail page
+- photos will not get their own route, only see user photos at member detail page

-## created at route methof
+## created at route method
 - return photo in body of request

 ```
-("GetUser", _mapper.Map<PhotoDto>(photo));     // return 201 with route to user that has ohotos
+("GetUser", _mapper.Map<PhotoDto>(photo));     // return 201 with route to user that has photos
                                                                                 // doesnt work route req parameters
 ```